 - Bronze

 Bronze possesses high resistance to dezincification corrosion.
-However, it is susceptible to confined corrosion.
+However, it is susceptible to restricted corrosion.
 This may result from metallurgical limitations.
 Although corrosion cracking in bronze is tolerable, it never occurs to it.

 - Melting Point

-The melting point is a term directed to the specific temperature at which a solid substance changes from solid to liquid.
+The melting point refers to the specific temperature at which a solid substance changes from solid to liquid.
 Bronze has a 1590 degree Fahrenheit (865 degrees Celsius) melting point.
 In contrast, brass has a melting point of 1710 degrees Fahrenheit.

 - Metal Mash